akaomy/ihearttravel/README.md

 ## How to install and run the project

-1. on your computer in chose directory:
+1. on your computer in chosen directory:
 ```git clone https://github.com/akaomy/iheartmytravel.git```

 2. to run client: